sjhloco/build_fabric/README.md

 | `border`   | xx-xx | *Border switch device and group naming format*
 | `leaf`     | xx-xx | *Leaf switch device and group naming format*

-***addr:*** Subnets from which the device specific IP addresses are generated based on the *device type increment* and the *node number*.
+***addr:*** Subnets from which the device specific IP addresses are generated based on the *device-type increment* and the *Node ID*.
 The majority of subnets need to be at least /27 to cover a maximum network size of 4 spines, 10 leafs and 4 borders (18 addresses)

 | Key      | Value | Min size     | Information   |
 |----------|-------|--------------|---------------|